WilliamJudge94/crystal_simulation/docs/crystal.rst

 ============================================

 This procedure makes a single unit cell to be replicated along a User defined axis.
 To be carried out in a terminal.
-Better documentation can be found https://atomsk.univ-lille.fr/tutorial_Al_edge.php .
+Detailed documentation can be found https://atomsk.univ-lille.fr/tutorial_Al_edge.php .

 .. code:: bash